eeg-music-challenge/eeg-music-challenge/rules.md

 ## Evaluation Criteria and Methodology

 More information coming soon...

 <!--The performance of the submitted models will be evaluated using the following criteria:
 1. For task 1 (subject identification), we will compute accuracy score on the held-out-trials test set.
 2. For task 2 (emotion recognition), we will compute accuracy score separately on both held-out-trials and held-out-subjects test sets.
 These two scores will be averaged together to obtain the final score.

 Participants are allowed to submit results for one or both tasks.
-We will select the top-5 performing teams, based on the distribution of participants among the tasks.-->
+We will select the top-5 performing teams, based on the distribution of participants among the tasks. -->

 ## Guidelines for participants